Junhua-Liao/Light-ASD/README.md

 ### Evaluate on Columbia ASD dataset

 #### Testing
-The model weights we trained on the AVA dataset have been placed in the `weight` folder.
+The model weights trained on the AVA dataset have been placed in the `weight` folder.
 Then run the following code.
 ```
 python Columbia_test.py --evalCol --colSavePath colDataPath
 ```